 Jarramas was launched in the year 1900 and she was one of the naval rating's preparatory school's last ship.
 This was an old school: when it was shut down in 1939, it was 250 years old.

-The naval rating's preparatory school was found in 1685 to transform young boys into capable mariners in the Swedish navy.
+The naval rating's preparatory school was founded in 1685 to transform young boys into capable mariners in the Swedish navy.
 Theoretical studies on land – such as Christianity studies, reading and writing – were interwoven with strictly military training at sea on one of the Crown's ships or, during one particular period, on merchant ships.
 Gradually, the naval rating's preparatory school began to receive its own ships.

 For a long time, the school had branches in Karlskrona, Gothenburg and Stockholm, but the ones in Gothenburg and Stockholm were shut down in the middle of the 1800s.
 In the beginning of the 1990s, a school was started in Marstrand.